9miao/CrossApp/README.md

 ##### 3. Added CAIndexPath2E and CAIndexPath3E
 Two and three dimensional index class<br/>

-##### 4. Added Cell Multiplexing Mechanism of CATableView and CACollectionView
+##### 4. Added Cell Reuse Mechanism of CATableView and CACollectionView
-Multiplexing mechanism enables CATableView and CACollectionView to bear mass data volume display pressure, and improve UE.<br/>
+Reuse mechanism enables CATableView and CACollectionView to bear mass data volume display pressure, and improve UE.<br/>

 ##### 5. Touch Distributed System Optimization
 We optimized touch distributed system, and now it can distribute touch event in a more humanized style.<br/>